Webflow vs Hubspot cms: 2026 comparison

 Webflow:

-- Pixel-perfect design control (layout, interactions, advanced animations)
+- Pixel-perfect control over design (layout, interactions, advanced animations)

-- Possibility to create a complete design system in the Designer
+- Ability to build a complete design system in the Designer

 - Very few limits if you know CSS (utility classes, components, etc.)

-- Component libraries (Client-First, SystemFlow...) to accelerate projects
+- Component libraries (Client-First, SystemFlow…) to speed up projects

 HubSpot CMS: